momenso/node-dht-sensor/README.md

 ### Appendix A: Quick Node.js installation guide

 There are many ways you can get Node.js installed on your Raspberry Pi.
-Here is just one of way you can do it.
+Here is just one way you can do it.

 ```shell session
 $ wget https://nodejs.org/dist/v14.15.4/node-v14.15.4-linux-armv7l.tar.xz